 “Bring me the nicer shoes!”, Ying Yue orders her daughter while I take some close up pictures.
 She complains that the fabric of the shoes isn’t good and she’s afraid that the pictures might not look good.

-Like most people from her generation, Ying Yue has lived a very difficult life.
-She was born in one of the poorest places in China and besides surviving several wars, she lost 5 daughters, 3 sons, and also her husband.
-When she was 60 years old she had an accident that damaged permanently her legs and she lost sight from one eye.
+Like most people from her generation, Ying Yue has lived a tough life.
+She was born in one of the poorest places in China, and besides surviving several wars, she lost 5 daughters, 3 sons, and also her husband.
+When she was 60 years old, she had an accident that damaged permanently her legs and she also lost sight from one eye.
 Today she has only 1 surviving daughter, that takes care of her while working as a janitor in a public toilet.

 As I try to ask more questions about how is it like to live with such small feet, she burst again into tears: “I don’t have anything left to live for”.
 Her daughter tries to calm her down but she is just too sad.